 - Total Duration:36 weeks

-- Start Date:13 February 2017
+- Start Date:13 February 2023

-- End Date:20 October 2017
+- End Date:20 October 2023

-- International Fee (2017):
+- International Fee (2023):

 These skills enable graduates to be self-sufficient technically in a range of outdoor settings.
-The level is commensurate with that of a trainee instructor or guide in adventure tourism or outdoor education settings where the clients are beginners or closely supervised with established safety systems in place.
+The level is equivalent with that of a trainee instructor or guide in adventure tourism or outdoor education settings where the clients are beginners or closely supervised with established safety systems in place.
 These graduates would be working with experienced practitioners under direct supervision.

 Graduates will have the skills and knowledge to facilitate low risk outdoor experiences for clients or students within a range of outdoor settings.
 Knowledge of physical health, education and a specialist First Aid qualification adds to their ability to observe and manage client/student safety.

-Basic facilitation and presentation skills will enable graduates to manage a non complex client or student experience in line with the expected outcomes of the organisation they are representing.
+Basic facilitation and presentation skills will enable graduates to manage a non-complex client or student experience in line with the expected outcomes of the organisation they are representing.